lozgarrido/waka/README.md

 # Waka
-Explore the best-selling videogames in history
+An exploration of the best-selling videogames in history

 <p align="center"><img src="images/blue_ghost.png"></p>